Have you just found out that you’re pregnant? Or are you a student who is considering starting a family in the future?

 Juggling family, career and study commitments can be hard work.
 Throw pregnancy into the mix and even for the most organised person, things can sometimes become too overwhelming.

 Our best advice in this situation is to reach out to those closest to you.
 Friends and family are almost always willing to help out; don’t be proud, take them up on that offer!
 Perhaps your parents could take your children out for the day to give you time to focus on an assignment?
 Or maybe your neighbour could babysit for an hour or two?
 And maybe your colleague could swap shifts for a few days?
 You’ll never know unless you ask!

-We’ve left our biggest and best tip until last – speak to your dedicated Student Support Adviser.
+We’ve left our biggest and best tip until last – speak to an Adviser from your dedicated Student Support Team.
 When you find out that you’re pregnant, just pick up the phone or write a quick email and your Adviser will be able to discuss your options and your next steps.

 Your Adviser will probably have helped many students before with similar concerns, and may be able to suggest options that are open to you that you were not aware of.

-Remember, the sooner you can inform your Student Support Adviser of any personal circumstances affecting you, the better they can support and advise you.
+Remember, the sooner you can inform the Student Support team of any personal circumstances affecting you, the better they can support and advise you.

 Want to get started?
 You can see all our courses and find out how to apply in our prospectus!